All this snow…

 But not with this recipe.
 I repeat: frozen will not work with this recipe.
 I’ve tried.
 You just can’t have perfection like this without fresh, juicy blueberries.

 So every year I keep my eye out for the first batch of fresh blueberries that come in, just for this cake.
 As you can see, it’s totally worth the wait.
 It comes from a trusted source: my parents’ Ward Cookbook.
 I firmly believe that most Ward Cookbooks offer a better variety of delicious recipes I’ll actually cook (because all these people actually have cooked them with small humans tugging at their pantlegs, rather than having their test kitchen minions do all of the work).
-Better still, I know the cook who submitted this recipe, & anything coming from him is going to make you think you’ve died & gone to Heaven.
+Better still, I know the cook who submitted this recipe, & anything coming from him is going to be the most delicious thing you’ve ever tasted.

 - 3 1/4 cups all-purpose flour, spooned & leveled